by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 After the other prisoner was removed, Stojcevski could be seen on video reenacting the fight, indicating he was hallucinating.
 Over the 17 days of his imprisonment at MCJ, Stojcevski lost 50 pounds and suffered convulsions.

-During the last two days of his life he laid on the floor of his cell and shook in clear distress, yet no jail ...
+During the last two days of his life he laid on the floor of his cell and shook in clear distress, yet no jail staff ...

 Tennessee’s Rutherford County Sheriff has been indicted and is presently incarcerated, awaiting trial on charges related to his connections with a company that sold e-cigarettes to prisoners at his jail, as well as other contracts he entered into without county approval.